 Play a demo scenario as a pharmaceutical rep pitching new medicines to a busy doctor.

-Before we get to tips on building a Scenarios game, let’s look at why these types of games are so effective.
-In the demo game you just played, you’re in the shoes of a pharmaceutical representative trying to get the attention of a busy doctor and learn how to overcome objections.
+Before we get to building a Scenarios game, let’s look at why these games are so effective.
+In the demo game above, you’re in the shoes of a pharmaceutical representative trying to get the attention of a busy doctor and learn how to overcome objections.

 Benefits of Branching Path Games

 If you’re in retail, to be told “customers sometimes get angry and yell at you” is one thing.
 To play a scenario where that customer is actually yelling at you is another.
 Being immersed in the situation – as opposed to reading about it- will increase the likelihood of your trainee engaging with and retaining the material.

 Branching Path games immerse your trainees into different scenarios they might encounter on the job.
 They can show the same situation from multiple perspectives and/or demonstrate how the things they learn apply in real life.
 This immersion is particularly effective when training your employees on those increasingly in-demand soft skills.

 Check out this study on why games are effective and how they increase your trainees’ knowledge retention.